Supporting documents

 How to provide a reference

-• You will be able to send a request from the University of Sheffield to your referee(s) as part of the online application process.
+• Where references are required for your course, you'll be able to send a request from the University of Sheffield to your referee(s) as part of the online application process.
 The request will be emailed automatically when you submit your application.
 You should normally use your referees' official university email addresses for references arranged in this way.

 Please be aware that we may contact your referee(s).